-RECOMMENDATION: The APC Board adopt the fund balance policy to formalize the process in identifying and classifying the Lake APC's fund balances in accordance with Governmental Accounting Standards Board (GASB) Board Statement No. 54.
+RECOMMENDATION: Adopt the recommended fund balance policy to formalize the process in identifying and classifying the Lake APC's fund balances in accordance with Governmental Accounting Standards Board (GASB) Board Statement No. 54.

 FUND BALANCE POLICY FOR FINANCIAL STATEMENT REPORTING